sailshq/anchor/README.md

 # anchor

-Anchor is a JavaScript library that lets you enforce high-level validation rules.
-It is used in Waterline and Sails to complement the type safety imposed by [rttc](https://npmjs.com/package/rttc).
+Anchor is a JavaScript library that lets you enforce [high-level validation rules](https://sailsjs.com/documentation/concepts/models-and-orm/validations).
+It is used in [Waterline and Sails](https://sailsjs.com/features) to complement the type safety imposed by [rttc](https://npmjs.com/package/rttc).

-This makes it really useful for things like:
-+ Form validation on the client or server
-+ Ensuring compliance with an API
-+ Ensuring that the proper arguments were passed into a function or command-line script
-+ Validating objects before storing them in a data store
-+ Normalizing polymorphic behaviors

-Adds support for strongly typed arguments, like http://lea.verou.me/2011/05/strongly-typed-javascript/, but goes a step further by adding support for array and object sub-validation.
-It's also the core validation rule library for the Sails ecosystem.

 (Built on top of the great work with https://www.npmjs.com/package/validator)